emoses/emoses.org/content/posts/emacs-custom-auth-source.md

 section](https://magit.vc/manual/ghub/Getting-Started.html#Getting-Started)[^1]
 about setting up tokens and storing them so `forge` can get it back out.
-It uses `auth-source`, an Emacs built-in package that's provides an API that wraps a bunch of different way to store login credentials, including old-school plaintext `.netrc` files, GPG-encrypted `authinfo.gpg` files, and APIs like the Unix `secrets` API or the MacOS Keychain.
+It uses `auth-source`, an Emacs built-in package that's provides an API that wraps a bunch of different ways to store login credentials, including old-school plaintext `.netrc` files, GPG-encrypted `authinfo.gpg` files, and APIs like the Unix `secrets` API or the MacOS keychain.
 Notably it does *not* use the git credential helper, presumably because your git credentials (e.g. an SSH key used to push to git remotes) aren't usually the same type of thing as the API token used by a forge.